Using Python

 Python on Cirrus is provided by a number of Miniconda modules and one Anaconda module.
 (Miniconda being a small bootstrap version of Anaconda).

-The Anaconda module is called anaconda3
+The Anaconda module is called anaconda3 and is suitable for

 running serial applications - for parallel applications using mpi4py